weixuanwx/es-semantic-search/README.md

 ## Introduction

-- This project will attempt to build a semantic search service while comparing the results from two language models: OpenAI's Ada Embeddings and Siamese BERT
+- This project will attempt to build a semantic search service while comparing the results from two language models: OpenAI's Ada Embeddings and Sentence-BERT
 - Because we only tag 1 correct document to each query, the evaluation scores are not fully indicative of the performance of the models.
 They are only used as a general comparison since we don't have fully labelled data.
 Close inspection of the results are required

 ## Pre-installation